 Office of Undergraduate Admissions

 Conwell Hall, First Floor

 1801 N. Broad Street

 The Office of Undergraduate Admissions processes all undergraduate applications for admission to all campuses of Temple University.
 Applications are reviewed on a rolling basis, and candidates are usually notified of decisions four to six weeks after receipt of a completed application.

-Students must submit all application materials to the Office of Undergraduate Admissions by the stated deadlines.
+Students must submit all application materials to the Office of Undergraduate Admissions by the stated deadlines at the undergraduate application website.
 Applications received after these dates will be considered on a space available basis.
-The admission application fee is $35.00.
-The renewal application fee is $10.00
+The admission application fee is $25.00 for an on-line application and $50.00 for a paper application.
+The renewal paper application fee is $10.00.

 Special Requirements for Admission

 The following programs have additional requirements for admission: the College of Health Professions, Dance, Music, and the Tyler School of Art.
 Refer to the individual program description for the details on these special requirements.
 Adult applicants also have special requirements.